 Still, this was just the beginning for Rapace's career.
 In 2009, she was cast as Lisbeth Salander in the Swedish film adaptation of Stieg Larsson's novel The Girl with the Dragon Tattoo.
 Rapace won Best Actress at Sweden's prestigious Guldbaggage Awards and the film was eventually released all over the world, taking her from the ranks of respected stage performer to international starlet.
 When the film aired with English subtitles in U.S. theaters, it brought in just over $10 million at the box office.
 Rapace reprised her role for the other two sequels from Larsson's trilogy, The Girl Who Played with Fire (2009) and The Girl Who Kicked the Hornet's Nest (2009).

 In 2011, Rapace made her English film debut with her gypsy fortune-teller role in Guy Ritchie's Sherlock Holmes: A Game of Shadows, which was released in December 2011.
 She starred in Prometheus alongside Michael Fassbender, Charlize Theron, and Patrick Wilson.
-Her most recent film is Passion (2013) where she stars alongside Rachel McAdams, the crime drama Dead Man Down (2013) with Colin Farrel, the drama The Drop (2014) with Tom Hardy, and the sci-fi thrillers Rupture (2016) and Alien: Covenant (2017).
+More recently, she appeared in Passion (2012) alongside Rachel McAdams, the crime drama Dead Man Down (2013) with Colin Farrel, the drama The Drop (2014) with Tom Hardy, and the sci-fi thrillers Rupture (2016) and Alien: Covenant (2017).

 Filmography:Alien: Covenant (2017)